WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-fluentcrm-in-wordpress-with-paymattic.md

 category: "Integrations"
 ---

+# How to Integrate FluentCRM in WordPress with Paymattic

 [Paymattic](https://paymattic.com/) integrates with [FluentCRM](http://www.fluentcrm.com/), a WordPress-based self-hosted email marketing automation plugin that helps you add new prospects to your FluentCRM contact list when a form is submitted.
 This article will guide you through integrating **FluentCRM** with **Paymattic** on your WordPress site.

 ## Prerequisites